 Of all the user acquisition strategies we’ve seen brands implementing that drive results, running app install ads is one of the most targeted and effective ones.

 A breakdown of mobile growth efforts reveals that companies of all sizes continue to invest in app install ads to acquire app users despite the rising costs of paid advertising.

 In today’s ever-more-complex purchase journey, app install ads provide a frictionless experience for users jumping from one platform to another.
 With a direct CTA to download an app, marketers can improve ASO, boost app store ranking, and quickly garner app installs.

-TikTok can be a great addition to your omnichannel user acquisition strategy.
-It helps you show your products in action and deliver tons of value in an easily digestible format.
-TikTok ads are ideal for B2C mobile apps that want to piggyback on the platform’s popularity and massive reach.
+A great addition to your app marketing mix can be TikTok.
+It helps you show your products in action and deliver tons of value in a bite-sized digestible format.
+TikTok ads are specifically useful for B2C mobile apps that want to piggyback on the platform’s popularity and massive reach.